Walter Alston: Minor leagues

-Major leagues

 Brooklyn Dodgers

 Alston was named manager of the Brooklyn Dodgers for the 1954 season.
 His predecessor, Chuck Dressen, had moved on from the Dodgers after the team's leadership refused to sign him to a two-year or three-year contract.
 Dressen had won two pennants in three years and nearly won a third.

 Dodgers executive Buzzie Bavasi fought for Alston to be hired in Brooklyn.
 Bringing Alston to Brooklyn has been described as Bavasi's biggest contribution to the team's history.
 Alston was an unknown at the major league level and the New York Daily News reported his hiring with the headline "Walter Who?"

 Becoming immediately known for his quiet nature, Alston was sometimes referred to as "The Quiet Man".
 Alston's personality contrasted with that of Dressen, who was much more outspoken.
 Sportswriters had difficulty writing about Alston at first because he did not say much.
 He also seemed more conservative in his decisions on the field, which drew criticism from his players even though he had managed many of them in the minor leagues.
 Don Zimmer said that he had learned more from Dressen and that Dressen knew more about baseball than Alston.
 Jackie Robinson did not like Alston at first either, according to Robinson's wife.

 Alston commented on his approach, saying, "I never criticized a player for a mistake on the spot.
 Whenever I got steamed up about something, I always wanted to sleep on it and face the situation with a clear head."
 Sportswriter Jim Murray said that Alston was "the only guy in the game who could look Billy Graham right in the face without blushing and who would order corn on the cob in a Paris restaurant."
 The 1954 Dodgers finished second in the NL as both Gil Hodges and Duke Snider hit at least 40 home runs and registered 130 runs batted in.